kumu/docs/faq/my-map-disappeared-how-do-i-bring-it-back.md

 If all else fails, it's possible that the data may have (accidentally) been deleted from the map.
 That's not an immediate cause for concern—before data is _really_ deleted from your project, it goes to the project's trash.

-To check the trash, click the menu icon <i class="fa fa-bars"></i> in the top left corner of the screen, then select **Trash** from the sidebar.
+To check the trash, click the menu icon  in the top left corner of the screen, then select **Trash** from the sidebar.
 If the Trash panel shows that there is data in the trash, send an email to [support@kumu.io](mailto:support@kumu.io), and we can help you get that data out of the trash and back into the map.